ianic/zig-language-extras/README.md

 for debugging on MacOS.

-The main reason I decided to make this is to create fine vscode problems from zig command output.
+The main reason I decided to make this is to create fine vscode problems description from zig command output.
 When running tests there can be few different versions of the output.
 Build can fail, test can fail, assert can be risen while running the test.
-All of those have different output and it is hard to make regexp which will work for all.
+All of those have different output and it is hard to make single regexp which will work for all.
 So I make it more procedural way by analyzing zig command output line by line.

+Most of the commands are expecting folder structure built with 'zig init-exe' or 'zig init-lib'.
+With build.zig in the root and files under src.
+Folder with the build.zig is expected to be root of the vscode workspace.

 ## Testing

-'Test workspace' runs `zig build test` in the root of the workspace so depends on tests definition in you build.zig
+'Test workspace' runs `zig build test` in the root of the workspace so depends on tests definition in your build.zig

 'Run file tests' runs all tests in the current file `zig test {file_name}`.